 The Natural History Museum, Merrion St Upper, Dublin 2, Ireland +353 1 677 7444

 The Kingship and Sacrifice Exhibition

-Also part of the National Museum of Ireland, the Kingship and Sacrifice Exhibition is a display of a collection of well-preserved Iron Age human remains found in bogs in County Offaly and County Meath in 2003.
+Also part of the National Museum of Ireland, the Kingship and Sacrifice Exhibition is a collection of well-preserved Iron Age human remains found in bogs in County Offaly and County Meath in 2003.
 Bodies found during earlier excavations are also included in the exhibition.
 It is thought that the killing and deposition of these bodies in bogs was related to Iron Age kingship rituals.
 Believed to be royalty, they were found wearing early versions of hair gel and manicured nails.
 Weapons, clothing, utensils and other found items from the period are also on display.

 The National Museum of Ireland – Archaeology, Kildare St, Dublin 2, Ireland +353 1 677 7444

 St. Mary’s Church of Ireland was built in the early 18th century and is one of Dublin’s earliest examples of a galleried church.
 Arthur Guinness was married here in 1761, and republican leader Theobald Wolfe Tone and playwright Seán O’Casey were both baptised here.
 The building – which features an organ built by master organ maker Renatus Harris – was deconsecrated in 1986 and left empty until 1997 when a seven-year restoration project began.
 Today, The Church Bar & Restaurant is under new ownership, and Ireland’s minister for Arts and Heritage has classified the building as one of ‘intrinsical historical interest’.